 Michigan Social Work License Requirements

 Michigan is unique in that it offers a technician license, which only requires a high school diploma.
-Meanwhile, a BSW or MSW is needed for all other degrees.
+Meanwhile, a BSW or MSW is needed for all other license types.
 The state also offers limited licenses for people who are working toward meeting the requirements of a full license.
 All applicants must also complete a background check.

 Michigan Governing Board